Alaska Airlines Flight 261: Aftermath

-After the crash, Alaska Airlines management said that it hoped to handle the aftermath in a manner similar to that conducted by Swissair after the Swissair Flight 111 accident.
-They wished to avoid the mistakes made by Trans World Airlines in the aftermath of the TWA Flight 800 accident, in other words, TWA's failure to provide timely information and compassion to the families of the victims.
+After the crash, Alaska Airlines management stated that they hoped to handle the aftermath in a manner similar to that conducted by Swissair after the Swissair Flight 111 accident.
+They wished to avoid mistakes made by Trans World Airlines in the aftermath of the TWA Flight 800 accident, such as failure to provide timely information to and treat with compassion families of the victims.